-With more and more young Canadians buying their own condos, (partially influenced by how well real estate has done) this drives rents down, since less people are doing it.
+With more and more young Canadians buying their own condos, (partially influenced by how well real estate has done) this drives rents down since fewer people are doing it.
 Supply is high, while demand is low.
 And as prices have gone up, so has the cost of servicing that mortgage.
-So the cost of owning has surpassed renting.
+So the cost of ownership has surpassed renting.

 A metric which can be useful is to look at the home price to income ratio.
 Normally, at a national level, this hovers at around 4.
 In certain areas of the country, the ratio has risen to 6 or 7.
 From that perspective, these are overvalued.